KyleMayes/clang-sys/README.md

 These libraries can be either be installed as a part of Clang or downloaded [here](http://llvm.org/releases/download.html).

-**Note:** The downloads for LLVM and Clang 3.8 do not include the `libclang.a` static library.
-This means you cannot link to this version of `libclang` statically unless you build it from source.
+**Note:** The downloads for LLVM and Clang 3.8 and later do not include the `libclang.a` static library.
+This means you cannot link to any of these versions of `libclang` statically unless you build it from source.

 ## Environment Variables